sudheerj/javascript-interview-questions/README.md

 ##### Answer: 3

-Of course the return value of `foo()` is 1 due to increment operator.
+Of course the return value of `foo()` is 1 due to the increment operator.
 But the statement `let x = y = 0` declares a local variable x.
 Whereas y declared as a global variable accidentally.
 This statement is equivalent to,

 ```javascript
  let x;